jsardinas/laughing-broccoli/README.md

   The Classifieds

   ## Description
-  Who reads the newspaper anymore
+  Who reads the newspaper anymore?!
+Check out The Classifieds and find just exactly what you are looking for!
+  The Classifieds is a full-stack React application where users can create accounts and share posts to the world.

   ## Table of Contents
   1. [Installation](#Installation)